Dietitian vs Nutritionist Which is Best for You

 Education and Certification for Nutritionists

-A nutritionist assesses health and vitality in the natural context of a client’s whole life experience, including their physical, emotional, social, and environmental circumstances, and who uses nutritional choices, supplements, education, and lifestyle modifications in a non-invasive way to empower clients towards self-healing, increased health, and maximized vitality.
+A nutritionist assesses health and vitality in the natural context of a client’s whole life experience.
+This includes their physical, emotional, social, and environmental circumstances.
+And who uses nutritional choices, supplements, education, and lifestyle modifications in a non-invasive way.
+They empower clients towards self-healing, increased health, and maximized vitality.
 A nutritionist studies for 2-4 years at a credited facility taking courses that include but are not limited to; Human Anatomy and Physiology, Organic Chemistry, Bio-Chemistry, Nutritional Symptomatology, Preventative Health care, Herbal Medicine, Environmental Nutrition, Fitness and Sports, Advanced Research, Holistic Nutrition, Macro and Micronutrients, Psychology of Diseases, Pathology.

 How can a Dietitian or Nutritionist assist in your Health Journey?